 Most nonprofits are 501(c)(3) organizations, which means they are formed for religious, charitable, scientific, literary, or educational purposes and are eligible for federal and state tax exemptions.
-To create a 501(c)(3) tax-exempt organization, first you need to form an Alaska nonprofit corporation under Chapter 10.20 of the Alaska Nonprofit Corporation Act.
-Then you apply for tax-exempt status from the IRS and the State of Alaska.
+To create a 501(c)(3) tax-exempt organization, first you need to form an Alaska nonprofit corporation.
+Then you apply for tax-exempt status from the IRS and the state of Alaska.
 Here are the details.

-In Alaska, your nonprofit corporation must have three or more directors, and incorporators must be 19 or older.
-The name and address of each member of the first board of directors must be included in the articles of incorporation.
-The initial board of directors remain in office until the first annual election of directors or for the period specified in the articles of incorporation.
+In Alaska, your nonprofit corporation must have three or more directors and three or more incorporators who are 19 or older.
+The name and address of each member of the first board of directors and each incorporator must be included in the articles of incorporation.
+The initial board of directors remains in office until the first annual election of directors or for the period specified in the articles of incorporation.
 If no initial term for the directors is specified in the articles, then the term is one year.

-You’ll need to prepare bylaws that comply with Alaska law and contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in Alaska.
-For more information, see Nolo’s article Nonprofit Formation Documents: Articles of Incorporation, Bylaws, and Organizational Minutes or, for help creating your bylaws, see Nolo’s book How to Form a Nonprofit Corporation, by Anthony Mancuso (Nolo).
-Your bylaws do not need to be filed with the Alaska Department of Commerce and Economic Development -- they are your internal operating manual.
+Before you file your articles of incorporation, you'll need to have bylaws that comply with Alaska law.
+Your bylaws contain the rules and procedures your corporation will follow for holding meetings, electing officers and directors, and taking care of other corporate formalities required in Alaska.
+Your bylaws do not need to be filed with the state -- they are your internal operating manual.

 Your first board meeting is usually referred to as the organizational meeting of the board.
 The board should take such actions as:

-Depending on your activities and the size of your organization, you may need to register with the Alaska attorney general before doing any fundraising activities.
-Check with Alaska's attorney general website for additional rules or, for more information about fundraising registration requirements, see Nonprofit Fundraising Registration: The 50-State Guide, by Stephen Fishman (Nolo).
+Depending on your activities and the size of your organization, you may need to register with the state before doing any fundraising activities.
+Check the Alaska Consumer Protection website for information and rules about fundraising and registration requirements for nonprofits.